YVishnevsky/url-shortener/README.md

 Run application

-open your preferred shell and type
+open your preferred shell, go to src folder and type
 ```sh
 dotnet run
 ```